browserengineering/book/book/scheduling-and-threading.md

 implemented it only as a synchronous API.
-But in fact, the synchronous version of that API is almost useless for real websites,^[and also a huge performance footgun, for the same reason we've been optiming work to use threads in this chapter!], because the whole point of using thia API on a website is to keep it resposive to the user while network requests are going on.
+But in fact, the synchronous version of that API is almost useless for real websites,^[and also a huge performance footgun, for the same reason we've been optiming work to use threads in this chapter!] because the whole point of using thia API on a website is to keep it resposive to the user while network requests are going on.

 Let's fix that.
-We'll make these changes.
+We'll make the following changes.
 There are a bunch of them, but they are mostly about communicating back and forth with JavaScript.

-* Allow `is_async` to be `true` in the constructor of `XMLHttpRequest` in the runtime
+* Allow `is_async` to be `true` in the constructor of `XMLHttpRequest` in the runtime.
-* Store a uniquehandle for each `XMLHttpRequest` object, analogous to how we used handles for `Node`s
+* Store a unique handle for each `XMLHttpRequest` object, analogous to how we used handles for `Node`s.
-* Store a map from handle to object
+* Store a map from request handle to object.
-* Add a new `__runXHROnload` method that will call the `onload` function specified on a `XMLHttpRequest`, if any
+* Add a new `__runXHROnload` method that will call the `onload` function specified on a `XMLHttpRequest`, if any.
-* Store the response on the `responseText` field, as required by the API
+* Store the response on the `responseText` field, as required by the API.
-* Augment `XMLHttpRequest_send` to support async requests that use a thread and a subsequent script task on `main_thread_runner`.
+* Augment `XMLHttpRequest_send` to support async requests that use a thread and a script task on `main_thread_runner`.

 Here's the runtime JavaScript code: